Slygriyrsk/Sign-Language-Glove/README.md

 2. Fix Issues: Fork the repository, make your changes, and submit a pull request.
 3. Improve Documentation: Help us improve the project's documentation by adding tutorials, examples, and clarifications.

-Certainly!
-Here's the revised Acknowledgments section highlighting the three team members and their specific contributions:

 # Acknowledgments
 This project would not have been possible without the dedicated efforts and contributions of our amazing team members:

-Saharsh Kumar: Developed the Bluetooth communication application, ensuring seamless connectivity between the glove and mobile devices.
++ Saharsh Kumar: Developed the Bluetooth communication application, ensuring seamless connectivity between the glove and mobile devices.
-Hitesh Kumar: Focused on the hardware integration and wrote the core code for the Arduino Uno, flex sensors, and ADXL335 accelerometers.
+- Hitesh Kumar: Focused on the hardware integration and wrote the core code for the Arduino Uno, flex sensors, and ADXL335 accelerometers.
-Mahesh K Katyayan: Worked on the signal processing and machine learning aspects, laying the groundwork for future innovations in gesture recognition.
+* Mahesh K Katyayan: Worked on the signal processing and machine learning aspects, laying the groundwork for future innovations in gesture recognition.
 Thank you for your hard work and commitment to making this project a success!